MusashiShI/Home/README.md

 ShellScript: Proficient in ShellScript, I use it to automate and streamline various tasks.
 Python: I have a strong command of Python for scripting and application development.

-Ruby: Currently in the process of learning Ruby to expand my programming skills.
+C / C++: Currently in the process of learning C/C++ to expand my programming skills.

+HTML: I am currently in the process of learning to become proficient in HTML for web development.

+CSS: I am currently in the process of learning to become proficient in CSS for styling web pages.

+JavaScript: I am currently in the process of learning to become proficient in JavaScript for adding interactivity to web pages.

+React: I am currently in the process of learning to become proficient in React for building dynamic user interfaces.

 YAML: I'm familiar with YAML, which is often used for configuration files.